jarl93/kcurves/README.md

 # Visualize the encoder output
-After do the training and testing you might want to see the results.
+After do the training and testing you might want to see how the latent space looks like.
 In order to visualize the encoder output you need to run tensorboard as follows:

 ```bash
 tensorboard --logdir ./models/synthetic